This is part I of the Application Security story. Follow this link to part II in case you would like to directly access the poster.

 What is the problem?

 Most attacks happen on the application layer where network or infrastructure security solutions are less or not effective.
 However, the majority of cyber security effort does not happen in application development.

-An application developer would not try to experiment with infrastructure security features and IT Ops people try not to get involved in application complexities.
+Furthermore, an application developer would rather not use (and experiment) with infrastructure security features and IT Ops people try not to get involved and exposed to application complexities.
 IT operations and IT application development are completely different worlds and current IT governance/management frameworks support this separation of concerns.
-There are many good reasons for this, however, the recent DevOps movement tries to overcome this gap in order to reduce development and maintenance cost and speed up time to market (TTM), which is a good thing, however, adding even more risk if it happens without IT Security mindset, appropriate architecture and tooling.
+There are many good reasons for this, however, the recent DevOps movement tries to overcome this gap in order to reduce development and maintenance cost and speed up time to market (TTM).
+This is beneficial for both parties but adding even more risk if it happens without IT Security mindset, appropriate architecture and tooling.

 A more preventive and pro-active security approach would make sense in application development because it is the application which exposes internal APIs and interfaces to the external world of cyber risks.
 Ideally starting the security process with “Security by Design” at the very beginning of a development project by thinking about threat scenarios and security requirements.
 Afterwards, “DevSecOps” provides the security mindset and adequate tools and processes for continuous security hardening during development, testing and operations.
 However, such a preventive approach is still rare in IT.

 Shifting the focus towards Application Security is the logical next step (and a necessity) in cyber security – but it will require a substantial shift of mindset and management attention.
 Application Security needs a good story in order to make this happen.
 Some buzzwords as “Shift Left”, “Security by Design” and “DevSecOps” are quite useful in order to promote this change towards proactive security and continuous hardening on the application layer.